-Asymptomatic students may pick up self-test kits at the Etter Health Center self-care area (during normal business hours only) and the Shippensburg University Police Station lobby (Reed Operations Center).
+Asymptomatic students may pick up self-test kits at the Etter Health Center self-care area (during normal business hours only).

 Testing for Employees

-Employees may request a self-test kit by visiting the Human Resources Office, by contacting the COVID Office at firstname.lastname@example.org, or by calling 717-477-1007.
+Employees may request a self-test kit by contacting the Environmental, Health and Safety Office at firstname.lastname@example.org, or by calling 717-477-1007.